Quantum Entanglement: Physics at its “Spookiest?”

 (Note here that all other combinations of plans are mathematically equivalent to plan type 1 or plan type 2 since ‘spin up’ and ‘spin down’ can be used interchangeably, as can ‘photon A’ and ‘photon B’)

-After identifying all outcomes, it is seen that 4 out of 9 times the spins of the photons will be matching instead of opposites in type 2 plans and will obviously never be matching in type 1 plans.
-As a result, if Einstein’s theory is correct and the photons do contain this hidden information or these ‘plans,’ then the results of these experiments should show that the photon spins are opposite at least 5/9 of the time(~55%).
-In reality, the spins are only opposite 50% of the time.
-Hence, Einstein was wrong.
+After identifying all outcomes, it is seen that 4 out of 9 times the spins of the photons will be matching instead of being opposites in type 2 plans and will inherently never be matching in type 1 plans.
+As a result, if Einstein’s theory is correct and the photons do contain this hidden information through these ‘plans,’ then the results of these experiments should show that the photon spins are opposite at least 5/9 of the time (~55%).
+However, when these Bell Tests are carried out, the spins are only opposite 50% of the time.
+Einstein’s approach to entanglement does not work.

 Einstein’s defiance to entanglement led him to propose the theory that entangled photons have some sort of intrinsic planning that enables them to always display opposite spins.
 The diagram above however, proves how Einstein’s theory failed to match experimental results.